pierodn/slang/README.md

 And here is why **Slang**.
 A *slang* of C++ tailored for linear algebra that mirrors the expressiveness of GLSL (an OpenGL standard) and enables developers to write linear algebra code with simplicity and clarity.

 ### Sponsor
-As you can imagine, this is something I pursue in my free time.
 If you find what I do useful, or if you simply care about empowering creative people to keep building and innovating, please consider supporting a few hours of development or just offering a cup of coffee.

 Thank you!